expyriment/expyriment/documentation/sphinx/Installation.OSX.rst

  * Download PyOpenGL_ and install as described here_
  * Download PySerial_ and install as described here_

+Note, Expyriment only runs with a 32-bit version of Python 2.
+Also all required packages have to be 32-bit compiled!

 To install Expyriment:

  * Download "expyriment-|release|.zip from the `Release page`_ and install as described here_

 Notes
 -----

 **Do not start your experiments out of IDLE**

     If you are using the IDLE editor that comes with the Python installation,